 His questions met a lot of dead ends, but slowly he put together a picture of a task left to Harry that was so dangerous, even the deceased Headmaster's own Order knew nothing of it.
 Harry had kept that duty close, sharing it only with a very select few, and together they had been doing their best to fulfil it.
 Perhaps Dumbledore wouldn't have wanted Neville to know the secret, which was fine.
 He just wanted to help, and he didn't have to know the details behind what he was asked to do.

 "Where are we?"
-Luna said sleepily, looking blearily around the service station.
+Luna said sleepily, looking blearily about.

 "Carlisle," Scott said.
 "You all get a tenner for the store, put your hands out if you want it.
 Don't stand back, Harry, everybody likes money."

 "If he thinks he's better than us, I'll take his share," Ron graciously offered.